 \subsection{300GPa}

-At 300\ GPa, an $Im\bar{3}m$ structure of MgH$_6$ exhibits the highest critical temperature with a value of 271-301\ K calculated (in agreement with previous work \cite{feng2015compressed}).
-This structure can be obtained by substituting Ca for Mg in the CaH$_{6}$ structure investigated at 100\ GPa (see Fig.\ \ref{fig:CaH6_Im-3m}).
+At 300\ GPa, an $Im\bar{3}m$ structure of MgH$_6$ exhibits the highest $T_c$ value - 271-301\ K (in agreement with previous work \cite{feng2015compressed}).
+This structure can be obtained by substituting Ca for Mg in the CaH$_{6}$ structure investigated at 100\ GPa.
 By instead substituting only half of the Ca atoms at 200\ GPa, it has been reported that one obtains an even higher critical temperature ternary superconductor \cite{sukmas2020MgCa}.
 Hybridizing compatible binary crystal structures in this way could provide an efficient method to design future high-temperature ternary hydride superconductors.